 Wheelchair users can also hold onto a ramp’s hand rails anytime they feel tired or unsteady.
 If the handrails are made of wood, care must be taken to ensure that they do not have splinters.

-For more information on wheelchair ramp considerations and types, click here.
+For more information on ramp considerations, click here: Wheel Chair Ramps.

 Wheelchair Sports Activities